 Free UPX - Quick Start

 Free UPX is a graphical interface for the UPX.
 It offers easy access to all documented and undocumented UPX parameters without the need for command line usage.
-The program works with the last two versions of the UPX: 3.91 and 3.92.
+The program works with the last four versions of the UPX: 3.91, 3.92, 3.93 and 3.94.
 The active UPX version can be set in the program options.

 Free UPX, as the name suggests, is a free software, and can be used both for personal and commercial use.